The occurrence of incisional hernia after laparoscopic surgery is a possibility, especially after major laparoscopic surgeries.

 Conclusion

 Incisional hernias can occur despite open or laparoscopic surgeries, as the surgeries are not the main reason for the occurrence of hernias.
-Factors such as BMI, liver diseases or diabetes, pregnancy in females, and unhealthy lifestyle choices also contribute to the occurrence of incisional hernias despite improper incision suturing and infections.
+Factors such as BMI, liver diseases or diabetes, delivery through C-section, and unhealthy lifestyle choices also contribute to the occurrence of incisional hernias despite improper incision suturing and infections.

 To prevent incisional hernias, do not strain the abdomen after any abdominal surgery, and give your body enough rest.
 Restrain from strenuous physical activities right after abdominal surgery as well.